 Although it can be easy to look at the details of two-factor authentication and mistake it for multi-factor, it generally has a strict set of guidelines that sets it apart from other forms of authentication.

-2FA tends to solely rely on another SMS code or biometrics as another form of verification.
+2FA tends to rely on exactly two authentication factors.
+For instance, it requires users to enter a one time password or biometric authentication as another form of verification.
 You do this by entering in your typical single-factor authentication, which brings you to the second authentication verification.

 The part that separates this from multi-factor authentication is that you no longer have to provide any more information after your second verification.